Jayian1890/DHT_Hunter/docs/storage_system_outline.md

 4. **Integration**:
    - Update the existing `MetadataStorage` class to use the new storage backend
-   - Maintain the same interface for backward compatibility

 ## Phase 2: Memory-Optimized Storage (2-3 weeks)